๐ŸŽจArt Theory and Criticism

 Why This Matters

-The 20th century wasn't just a parade of new styles—it was a century-long argument about what art is, what it should do, and who gets to decide.
+The 20th century wasn't just a parade of new styles.
+It was a century-long argument about what art is, what it should do, and who gets to decide.
 You're being tested on your ability to understand these movements not as isolated trends but as responses to each other and to broader cultural forces: industrialization, world wars, psychoanalysis, mass media, and the collapse of traditional authority.
-Each movement you study represents a distinct theoretical position on questions like representation, expression, the role of the artist, and the relationship between art and society.
+Each movement represents a distinct theoretical position on questions like representation, expression, the role of the artist, and the relationship between art and society.

 Movements Prioritizing Subjective Experience and Emotion